lqdev/FsTwitchChatDownloader/README.md

 #I "/Users/<YOUR-USER-NAME>/.nuget/packages"
 ```

+At the end of `Script.fsx`, add the following code.
 The sample below downloads the full chat for a specified video.
-The chat is downloaded at 60 second intervals.
+Downloading starts at second 0.
+The chat is downloaded at 60 second intervals and keeps appending the results to the list of comments, which initially is empty.

 ```fsharp
 let videoId:VideoId = "YOUR-VIDEO-ID"